Nik0l/UTemPro/README.md

 # UTemPr
 A framework for prediction of temporal user behavior.

-This framework is described in the paper "Prediction of Users' Response Time in Q&A Communities".
-The paper is currently under review so the source code will be uploaded after the review process.
+''This framework is described in the paper "Prediction of Users' Response Time in Q&A Communities".
+The paper is currently under review so the source code will be uploaded after the review process.''

 The framework is written mostly in Python 2.7.